translation/lingui/README.md

 You will find more information about this package [here](https://lingui.js.org/ref/locale-detector.html)

-## Dynamic loading of .JS translation catalog
+## Dynamic loading of .JS translation catalogs

 It’s your responsibility to load the correct translation catalog based on the active locale.